Here is a quick summary by application updated in March 2018 to reflect i-Tree version 6 tool use outside the United States.

 See the Eco v6 guide for international projects for more details https://www.itreetools.org/resources/ma ... ojects.pdf

-Again, Australian, Canadian and users in the UK have adapted versions of the Eco v6 application and do not need to supply pollution data and receive the same automated processing as users do in the States.
+Again, Australian, Canadian, Mexican and UK Eco users have access to fully adapted versions of the Eco v6 application and do not need to supply pollution data and receive the same automated processing as users do in the States.
 More details can be found on the Eco International page http://www.itreetools.org/eco/international.php .

 i-Tree Streets is not recommended for use outside the United States.
 Benefit calculations for this program are based on regionally specific tree growth measurements, hourly climate and air pollution concentration data, and building construction information for U.S. climate zones.
 Because these factors can vary a great deal from region-to-region, let alone continent-to-continent, users only obtain reliable results when using data from the climate zone where the tree resource is located.
 Ultimately, international users will have to decide if the assumptions and limitations of applying Streets abroad will meet their objectives.